Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

 By using more kernel instances, we took advantage of task-level parallelism to improve the performance of the application

 Notice that we didn't have to modify the host application to take advantage of the extra kernels instances.
-The application simply submits requests in the OpenCL command queue.
+The application simply submits requests to the OpenCL command queue.
 These requests are handled by the Xilinx OpenCL runtime.
-The runtime sees that there are 3 kernel instances in the FPGA and is able to execute the requests to the first available instance.
+The runtime sees that there are 3 kernel instances in the FPGA and is able to execute the requests on the first available instance.

-### Processing More Images
+#### Processing More Images

 In the previous run, the application processed a single image.
 In a real life scenario, the application would most likely need to process multiple images or video frames.
 It is therefore important to profile the performance of the application when processing multiple images.